dekoza/mtgpl/docs/_sources/ONE.rst.txt

    Whenever another nontoken creature you control dies, you may pay 2 life and exile it.
 If you do, create a token that's a copy of that creature, except it's 1/1 and has toxic 1.
 (Players dealt combat damage by it also get a poison counter.)

-:mtgtip:`Rhuk, Hexgold Nabber<https://cards.scryfall.io/border_crop/front/d/7/d7c25806-1da6-4789-a17e-d2440184ec40.jpg?1674773354|https://scryfall.com/card/one/407/rhuk-hexgold-nabber?utm_source=api>`
+:mtgtip:`Rhuk, Hexgold Nabber<https://cards.scryfall.io/border_crop/front/d/7/d7c25806-1da6-4789-a17e-d2440184ec40.jpg?1675023283|https://scryfall.com/card/one/407/rhuk-hexgold-nabber?utm_source=api>`
    Trample, haste

-   Whenever an equipped creature you control other than Rhuk, Hexgold Nabber attacks or dies, you may attached all Equipment attached to that creature to Rhuk.
+   Whenever an equipped creature you control other than Rhuk, Hexgold Nabber attacks or dies, you may attach all Equipment attached to that creature to Rhuk.

 :mtgtip:`Goliath Hatchery<https://cards.scryfall.io/border_crop/front/0/e/0e1141ca-78c0-46e5-99f8-28069d69f23a.jpg?1674773355|https://scryfall.com/card/one/408/goliath-hatchery?utm_source=api>`